-[0002] The present invention relates to a signal coupling system for the transfer of data signals and/or power signals in a confined space.
-More particularly, the present invention relates to a signal coupling system having a primary loop and a secondary loop in a vertical orientation to provide electromagnetic coupling in confined spaces.
+[0002] The present invention relates to a signal coupling system for the transfer of data signals and/or power signals downhole in a wellbore.
+More particularly, the present invention relates to a signal coupling system having a primary loop and a secondary loop in a vertical orientation to provide electromagnetic coupling in tubing in a hydrocarbon extraction well.